jegfish/ram-dev-env/README.md

 If you're working on a feature for a longer period of time, with other people, than push your feature branch to the remote for the sake of collaboration and backups.

+## Conventions
+### Meaning of each of our Ansible roles

+We have 3 roles:

+- base
+  - Things to be included in the base image distributed to members.
+  - Defaults that can be overriden.
+    - Packages to install by default, packages to remove from the base Ubuntu by default.
+    - Should be preference-based.
+Anything that we absolutely require should instead be in core.
+  - Run by `ram image provision`.
+  - NOT run by `ram setup`.
+    - This fact allows users to override the defaults.
+- core
+  - Things to be included in the base image distributed to members.
+  - Cannot be overridden by users.
+  - Run by `ram setup`.
+  - Run by `ram image provision`.
+  - Anything that our code or configuration depends on should be in here unless it has to be in postinstall.
+- postinstall
+  - Run by `ram setup`.
+  - NOT run by `ram image provision`.

+Reasoning for including certain things in the base image is to save the user's time.
+Full install and configuration can an hour or longer, so do as much as possible ahead of time.

 ## README table of contents

 The table of contents at the top of this README was automatically generated with the Emacs package [markdown-toc](https://github.com/ardumont/markdown-toc).